Agostino Depretis: Third term

 Following the French occupation of Tunis on 11 May 1881, in view of popular indignation Cairoli resigned in order to avoid making inopportune declarations to the Chamber.
-The king, after the failed attempt by Quintino Sella to establish a new cabinet, appointed Depretis once again Prime Minister.
+The king, after the failed attempt by Quintino Sella to establish a new cabinet, appointed Depretis once again prime minister to form his third government.

 On 20 May 1882, Depretis signed the Triple Alliance, a secret military agreement between Italy, Germany and Austria-Hungary to oppose the power of France and Russia.
 Italy sought support against France shortly after it lost North African ambitions to the French.
 Each member promised mutual support in the event of an attack by any other great power.
 The treaty provided that Germany and Austria-Hungary were to assist Italy if it was attacked by France without provocation.
 In turn, Italy would assist Germany if attacked by France.
 In the event of a war between Austria-Hungary and Russia, Italy promised to remain neutral.

 In domestic policy, 1882 saw the approval of the electoral reform of which Depretis had also become the main spokesman and on 22 January the parliament approved what the Prime Minister had called "the only possible universal suffrage".
 All men of at least 21 years of age who had attended at least the first two years of elementary school or who contributed an annual tax of no less than 19.80 lire were entitled to vote. the voting age was lowered from 25 to 21 and the tax requirement lowered from ₤40 to ₤19.80, whilst men with three years of primary education were exempted from it.
 This resulted in the number of eligible voters increasing from 621,896 at the 1880 elections to 2,017,829.
 The electoral system was changed from one based on single-member constituencies to one based on small multi-member constituencies with between two and five seats.
 Voters had as many votes as there were candidates, except in constituencies with five seats, in which they were limited to four votes.
 To be elected in the first round a candidate needed an absolute majority of the votes cast and to receive a number of votes equivalent to at least one-eighth of the number registered voters.
 If a second round was required, the number of candidates going through was double the number of seats available.